taict68/taict68/README.md

 - 📫 contact me at: http://link3.to/taict1234567
 - Research crypto..
 <!---
-taict68/taict68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ---> Regard..
 great day